keiferc/CDataStructs/README.md

 # C Data Structures

 ### Description
 Customizable abstract, polymorphic C data structures for personal use.
-Just slowly implementing for fun.
+Just slowly implementing for fun and for de-stressing.

 ### Implementation Details